 Note: Completion of the first five semesters the MANE Curriculum Plan at a community college offers students the ability to complete the Associate of Science degree at the community college and provides the educational eligibility for NCLEX-RN licensure testing.

 Pre-Practicum Requirements

-Prior to beginning the practicum experience, information must be submitted to the School of Nursing which may include, but is not limited to the items listed here.
+Prior to beginning the practicum experience, information must be submitted to the School of Nursing.
 Requirements must be valid for the duration of practicum experiences.

 Accreditation